Adulting ain't easy. But you don't have to do it all yourself.

 We get it.
-As if moms didn’t already have a ton on their plates, the pandemic piled on even more to-dos.
+Even though women make up about half of the U.S. workforce, they’re still responsible for a larger share of household responsibilities.
+And the pandemic piled on even more to-dos, especially for moms.
 One report showed that mothers are 1.5 times more likely than fathers to have added an extra 20 hours a week of housework and child care tasks.
 Basically a part-time job.
 But *checks notes* there's still just 24 hours in a day.
 Time to outsource.

 Next step: make room in your budget to afford the extra expense.
 Cancel unused subscriptions.
 Downgrade services (is all that data necessary if you're on wifi all day at home?).
 For the perfect savings/outsourcing combo, use services like Billshark or Truebill to negotiate down your bills for you.

 List all the tasks you have to complete each week.
 Identify the biggest time sucks and what you could offload to someone else.
 Some ideas:

 Cleaning and home maintenance: Get referrals from neighbors and friends with platforms like Facebook and Nextdoor.
 You can also check sites like Handy for vetted, screened professionals and TaskRabbit.